Hi. I’m Jon MacDonald.

 The Good has advised brands like Nike, Xerox, Adobe, Bell Helmets and Klean Kanteen on how to drive sales and ensure proper revenue realization from their e-commerce and lead conversion efforts.
 In recent years, brands that have worked with The Good have seen an average increase in revenue of over 100% and a 9-to-1 return on investment.

 As President of The Good, Jon helped lead the advisory to become one of Oregon’s top 20 fastest growing private companies three years in a row.
-Jon was a 2015 Forty Under 40 Award Winner, recognizing forty professionals under age 40 who have excelled in their field, shown tremendous leadership and are committed to the community.
+Jon is also a Forty Under 40 Award Winner, recognizing forty professionals under age 40 who have excelled in their field, shown tremendous leadership and are committed to the community.

 Upon graduating Oberlin College with a degree in Computer Science and Visual Arts, Jon started his career as the sole web designer/developer for a start-up advertising agency during the dot-com boom.
 Throughout his career Jon has engaged with dozens of brands including Autodesk, Apple, Columbia Sportswear, Comcast, Linksys/Cisco, General Electric, Harley-Davidson, HP, Intel, Microsoft, Nationwide Insurance, Nike, Nokia, Red Bull, UPS, Vodafone and Xerox.